I have always found myself fascinated with the finest details.

 Already then I began to engage in abstract visual art in connection with music and nature.
 Photography, various printing techniques, drawing and philosophy were and still are the spaces of my explorations.
 The mysteries and metaphors of abstraction, of nature and of music capture me, and so I capture them.

 Alongside my ongoing artistic activity, I began working towards a doctorate in philosophy & art, focusing on phenomenology (particularly Maurice Merleau Ponty).
-Later I shifted toward working with people and completed a Master’s degree in art therapy (Weißensee Academy of Art) in Berlin.
+Later I completed a Master’s degree in art therapy (Weißensee Academy of Art) in Berlin and I currently work part time with teenagers at the Charité.
 Here in Berlin I also began and continue to give workshops & courses in analog photography.

 Art & Photography are and have always been an essential part of my life.